kun126/embedding-chatgpt-example/README.md

 # embedding-chatgpt-example
-A project identifying implicit stereotypes in ChatGPT-generated stories for male, female and non-binary genders.
+A project (thesis) identifying implicit stereotypes in ChatGPT-generated stories for male, female and non-binary genders.

 ## What's New
 1) It broadens the scope of stereotype analysis to investigate potential stereotypes for **non-binary gender** by using ChatGPT as a competent model for generating comparable responses.